top of page

 MTD was introduced for nearly all VAT-registered businesses with a taxable turnover above £85,000 in April 2019.
 They have to use Making Tax Digital software to keep digital records and make VAT submissions to HMRC.

-From April 2022, this will be extended to all VAT-registered businesses in the UK.
+From April 2022, this was extended to all VAT-registered businesses in the UK.

 How will MTD change the way I do business?